berto/berto.com/1974-04-25/index.md

 In September, a 6th and last provisional government was created, led by Vice-Admiral Pinheiro de Azevedo and composed of the PS, PPD (PSD), and PCP.

 On November 25th, a left-wing coup attempt was made, led by Otelo, COPCON, and members of the MFA.
-The moderate General Ramalho Eanes stopped the coup, and COPCON was dismantled.
+The moderate General Ramalho Eanes gathered troops and stopped the coup, and COPCON was dismantled.

-The coup is shrouded in some controversy: according to various sources and versions of history, the PCP was involved in the coup, or authorized the coup, or consented to the coup; in other versions, the left attempted this coup only to prevent a new right-wing coup similar to Spínola's in March 1975.
+The coup is shrouded in some controversy: according to various sources and versions of history, the PCP was involved in the coup, or authorized the coup, or consented to the coup; in other versions, some in the left attempted this coup only to prevent a new right-wing coup similar to Spínola's in March 1975.
+And many claim that the leadership of the communist party was not involved.

 On April 25, 1976, fresh elections took place, two years after the revolution and one year after the first elections to create the Constitution.
 This was the election for the first government with a new Constitution, ratified on April 2nd of that year and caming into effect precisely on the day of elections.